Information for Clients

 When a person gets arrested, law enforcement will usually take him or her to the Lubbock County Detention Center, which is located at 3502 North Holly Avenue.
 The detention center has a capacity of a little over 1,500 beds.
 It is set up in "clusters," which are each broken down into "pods."

-Lubbock County has an Online Jail Roster that is updated daily.
+Lubbock County has a jail roster that is updated daily.
 You can also call the Detention Center at 806-775-7009 for inmate information.

 Visitors can speak with an inmate at the Detention Center over a video conferencing system.
 Visitation is usually open 7 days a week from 8:00 am to 9:30 pm, with the last check-in for visitation being 9:00 pm.
 A person can visit an inmate one time per day in a timed visit that lasts 20 minutes.